CHMEX/VOTE2019/README.md

 * My <a href="https://dexstats.info/scale/index.html"  target="_blank">20k TPS / Visualization</a> was well Commented
 * Maintaining and styled <a href="https://explorer.pirate.black"  target="_blank">https://explorer.pirate.black</a>
 * I'm helping out people as much as I can on Discord and Telegram.
 A lot of time I test new KMD features.
-* Onboarding System for PIRATE with Referral. https://pirate.dexstats.info
+* Onboarding System for PIRATE with <a href="https://pirate.dexstats.info?VOTE2019">Referral System</a>.

 #### Upcoming #####
 * I will continue creating Tools for the Community as needed.
 Dexstats needs a Redesign.